brunomelohwm/noct-cinedex/README.md

 While the final feature might seem simple, the underlying work is detailed and thorough:

 - Clean Architecture structure
-- Data Source, Repository, Use Case, Cubit/Bloc, and Presentation layers
+- Data Source, Repository, Use Case, Cubit(state management), and Presentation layers
 - Robust error handling
 - Unit tests covering models, datasource, repository, use cases, and bloc
 - CI pipeline set up with GitHub Actions, including static analysis, tests with a minimum 70% coverage threshold, and coverage reports